lsst/LDM-230/index.rst

 Capabilities for system information sent from the DM system to the OCS system.
 This service covers the transmission of all telemetry into the OCS system.

-** In phase 2 discussion which resuled in need for clarification
+** In phase 2 discussion which resulted in need for clarification

 Observatory Operations Data Services
 ------------------------------------
-Provide access to designated datasets from the LSST science data archive as needed by observatory operations to the stipulated service levels
+Provide access to designated data sets from the LSST science data archive as needed by observatory operations to the stipulated service levels

-** In phase 2 discussion which resuled in need for clarification
+** In phase 2 discussion which resulted in need for clarification

 OCS-Driven Batch Services